 Julia Creek to Cloncurry

-Meet Digby, the Julia Creek Dunnart, a tiny endangered marsupial who lives in a special nocturnal viewing area at the Visitor Information and Interpretive Centre, called ‘At The Creek’.
-This multi-award winning centre is built from recycled materials sourced from local railway fettler’s cottages and focuses on the themes of water, Country and people.
+The Julia Creek Dunnart is a tiny endangered marsupial who lives in a special nocturnal viewing area at the Visitor Information and Interpretive Centre, called ‘At The Creek’.
+This centre is built from recycled materials sourced from local railway fettler’s cottages and focuses on the themes of water, Country and people.
 Learn how the Great Artesian Basin sustains life in the outback, have a picnic on the moon rock chairs and tables, or go underground to explore the geological features that shaped the region.

-Follow the nature trail or take an historical walk through the township.
+Follow the nature trail or take a historical walk through the township.
 The remains of a WW2 Directional Finding Installation can be seen near the airport.